 Finding Jesus at a Painful Craigslist Purchase

-My wife has gone Craigslist crazy lately and is finding all these great deals on furniture for our new home – which is great, except picking up the furniture can get complicated.
+My wife has gone Craigslist crazy lately and is finding all these great deals on furniture for our new home, which is great, but picking up the furniture can get complicated.

 The other day, she told me she wanted to get this armoire from a moving sale, and I resisted.
 Well, anyway, I lost that battle, and the next thing I knew, I was setting Google Maps to find a gated home in the boonies of Maryland.

 This was the beginning of what will go down as one of the roughest Craigslist purchases in history.

 For starters, I drove an hour and 15 minutes to get to the address, but then I arrived at a tiny brick home off a rural road and began to wonder if I had reached the address of the Craigslist killer.
 I called my wife, and she was like, “Um — what town are you in?”

 I was 57 miles away from the correct home because I had entered the address into Google Maps incorrectly.
 Whoops.

 After a testy spat between my wife and me over whether my mistake was understandable, I drove home sulking over my idiotic mistake, only to give it another try a couple days later.

 My second trek to the seller’s house was relatively uneventful, and when I arrived at the sprawling home, I found two lovely older women who were selling some of their deceased mother’s possessions.
 Upon seeing the armoire, I realized that the trip had been totally worth it — though I would soon question that severely.